NHOrus/srwq-compilation/episode-08.md

 "Exactly.
 It's been bombed flat, but underneath the island, there are still some chambers intact.
 Our contacts imply there is some activity still going on there.
 It's not a definite lead, but its somewhere we'd like checked out anyway."

-"And finally, there's an odd report we recieved within the last hour or so.
+"And finally, there's an odd report we received within the last hour or so.
 Someone claiming to be the legendary scientist Helios Olympus made himself known to our spy network, claiming he knew something about the newcomers and had 'men and material' available for our use.
 The contact point he gave us was in northern Canada, a bit out of the way but a good stepping-off point for going to Europe, if that's your destination.
 And assuming he's legitimate."

 Kai turns to you.
 "Well Katina, you're our random outburst generator.
 Where do you say we go?"